kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Modularization

 We split the Kyma Service Catalog module into `service-catalog` and `service-catalog-addons`.
 The `service-catalog` module contains the core functionality and can be excluded from the Kyma installation if the Service Catalog is already installed on the cluster.
-The `service-catalog-addons` module contains all features build around the core, such as automatic bindings and the UI.
+The `service-catalog-addons` module contains all features built around the core, such as automatic bindings and the UI.

 Follow [these](/docs/0.6/root/kyma#installation-installation-with-custom-service-catalog-deployment) steps to install Kyma with a custom Service Catalog deployment.